Disease Guide ·Aortic Stenosis ·2026

 What Is Aortic Stenosis

-Subaortic stenosis (SAS) is the most common form — a ridge of fibrous tissue narrows the area just below the aortic valve.
-The heart must pump harder to push blood through the narrowed opening, causing the left ventricle to thicken.
-It's a congenital (present at birth) condition that may worsen during the first year of life.
-The most common congenital heart defect in large breeds
+A ridge of fibrous tissue narrows the area below the aortic valve, forcing the heart to pump harder and thickening the left ventricle.
+This congenital condition (present at birth) may worsen during the first year.
+The most common congenital heart defect in large breeds.

 Symptoms - What to Watch For

-Heart murmur detected at a puppy checkup.
-Exercise intolerance — tiring quickly during play.
-Fainting or collapsing during exertion.
-Labored breathing after exercise.
+Heart murmur detected at checkups.
+Exercise intolerance and fainting during play.
+Labored breathing after exertion.
 Weakness or lethargy.
 Sudden death can occur without prior symptoms in severe cases.
-Mild cases may show no symptoms at all
+Mild cases may show no symptoms at all.

 Diagnosis - $300-$600